crystal-bit/godot-game-template/readme.md

 - `change_scene(scene, params)` function to handle transitions with fade-in/out and input prevention
 - project structure: lowercase letters only for file system paths
   - `scenes/`, `entities`
+- Continuos Integration:
-- Automatic build for each commit
+  - Automatic desktop build (linux, windows, osx, HTML5) for each commit
+  - Automatic HTML5 publish to Github pages for each commit
+- `.gitignore`

 ## Lower case letters only